whowechina/aic_pico/README.md

 ## **Disclaimer** ##
 I made this project in my personal time with no financial benefit or sponsorship.
 I will continue to improve the project.
 I have done my best to ensure that everything is accurate and functional, there's always a chance that mistakes may occur.
 I cannot be held responsible for any loss of your time or money that may result from using this open source project.
 Thank you for your understanding.

-Check out my other cool projects, they're all great, I promise. https://github.com/whowechina/
+Check out my other projects at my GitHub homepage. https://github.com/whowechina/

 ## About the License